FDA head: Baby formula factory could reopen by next week

 “We had to wrestle this to ground with Abbott,” Califf told members of a House subcommittee “I think we are on track to get it open within the next week to two weeks.”

-After production resumes, Abbott has said, it could take about two months before new formula begins arriving in stores.
-Califf said it will be “a few weeks” before supplies returns to normal levels, especially in rural areas.
+After production resumes, Abbott has said, it could take about two months until new formula begins arriving in stores.
+Califf said it will be “a few weeks” before supplies return to normal levels, especially in rural areas that aren’t near distribution hubs.

 When lawmakers asked why it took the FDA months to investigate a whistleblower complaint about safety violations at Abbott’s plant, Califf said he couldn’t share details due to the agency’s ongoing investigation.
 Several lawmakers rejected that response.